 The Company's management determines whether to accept facultative reinsurance business on a prospective insured by reviewing the application, medical information and other underwriting information appropriate to the age of the prospective insured and the face amount of the application.
 An assessment of medical and financial history follows with decisions based on underwriting knowledge, manual review and consultation with the Company's medical directors as necessary.
 Many facultative applications involve individuals with multiple medical impairments, such as heart disease, high blood pressure, and diabetes, which require a complex underwriting/mortality assessment.
-To assist its underwriters in making these assessments, the Company employs 13 full-time medical directors as well as 16 medical consultants.
+The Company employs medical directors and medical consultants to assist its underwriters in making these assessments.